 In the past I have made and sold many albums at craft fairs and people always seemed to enjoy looking through the variety of designs I came up with.

-But in recent times, I have begun to explore acrylic paint pouring onto canvas.
+Recently, I have begun to explore acrylic paint pouring onto canvas.

 If you don’t know what acrylic paint pouring is all about, check out this post about one of my early attempts at it – including the things that went wrong!